volopasse/Ramblings-of-a-hackintosher/Troubleshooting.md

 Check [this if you using NVIDIA GPU](Tips.md#nvidiagraphicsfixup-and-some-smbioses-explained)

-## Nvidia Web drivers not apply after reboot
+## NVIDIA Web drivers not apply after reboot
 If you have NvidiaWeb checked in your config and webdrivers are still not working, try the following:

 - Open Terminal and do the following one line at a time: